bilalobe/trackone/adr/ADR-017-rust-core-and-pyo3-integration.md

 ## Rollout Plan

-- Phase 0 (ship latent): Land crate + bindings; keep off by default; ensure wheels build; run parity tests in CI.
+- Phase 0 (land workspace, latent core): Land the Rust workspace (`trackone-core`, `trackone-gateway`, `trackone-pod-fw`) and basic PyO3 integration; build wheels with `maturin` in CI, but keep Python behavior unchanged.
-- Phase 1 (enable hashing/Merkle): Default to Rust for canonicalization+Merkle when extension present.
+- Phase 1 (enable hashing/Merkle): Default to Rust for canonicalization+Merkle when the extension is present, keeping Python fallbacks.
-- Phase 2 (crypto): Gate AEAD/Ed25519 behind feature flag; enable after vectors and misuse tests stabilize.
+- Phase 2 (crypto): Gate AEAD/Ed25519 behind feature flags; enable after vectors and misuse tests stabilize.
-- Phase 3 (default on): Use Rust path by default; keep env flag to disable.
+- Phase 3 (default on): Use the Rust path by default; keep env flag to disable.
 - Phase 4 (optional): Publish a small Rust CLI verifier for auditors (no Python runtime).

 ## Implementation Notes